Rizky Dwi Febrianto

 Rizky Dwi Febrianto (born 22 February 1997) is an Indonesian professional footballer who plays as a full-back or defensive midfielder for Super League club Bali United.

 Club career

 Madura United

 He made his professional debut in the Liga 1 on April 16, 2017 against Bali United.
 In a match against Arema on 14 May, he played the full 90 minutes for the first time in a 1–1 draw in gameweek 6.
 On 8 November, he scored his first league goal in a 1–3 lose against Bhayangkara, also picked up his first career red card.
-He contributed with 22 league appearances and scored one goal during with Madura United for 2017 season, in the 2018 season, he only played 11 times and only once became a core player.
+He made 22 league appearances and scored one goal with Madura United during the 2017 season.
+In the 2018 season, he only played 11 times and only once became a core player.

 Kalteng Putra

 In 2019 season, Rizky signed a contract with Kalteng Putra.
 He made his club debut on 16 May 2019 after replacing Kevin Gomes in the 77th minute, which ended 1–2 victory against PSIS Semarang.
 In next match, he initially started as a starter for the club in a match against Badak Lampung.
 In 2019 season, he only played 12 times and without scoring.